KONZI1z/Flash-Race/README.md

 # A D or < > to control car go left or right

-# SPACE bar for using nitro
+# SPACE bar to use Nitro boost if collect

-# All game visual sprites (car, rock, coin, shield, background) were generated using gemini.photo generater.
+## All game visual sprites (car, rock, coin, shield, background) were generated using gemini.photo generater.

-# For Easier Code Reading, I also translated my Chinese annotations into English.
+## For Easier Code Reading, I also translated my Chinese annotations into English.